top of page

 NOTABLE PROJECTS

-The Baltimore City Health Department partnered with MICA’s Center for Social Design partnered, Johns Hopkins, and Morgan state to identify challenges with Covax outreach in order to equip Peer Ambassadors with tools to manage their roles and increase vaccination rates.
+The Baltimore City Health Department alongside the Center for Social Design worked to identify challenges with Covax outreach in order to equip Peer Ambassadors with tools to manage their roles and increase vaccination rates.
 The design team centered empowerment of Ambassadors, facilitating co-design sessions for ownership of the process by those it would benefit.

 CITY NEIGHBORS HAMILTON